Androstephium coeruleum

-Androstephium coeruleum, commonly called blue funnel-lily, is a herbaceous perennial growing from corms.
+Androstephium coeruleum, commonly called blue funnel-lily, is an herbaceous perennial growing from corms.
 It has light blue to violet purple flowers and grows up to 35 cm tall.
 It is found growing in prairies and on grassy slopes in its native range within Texas, Oklahoma and Kansas of the United States.
 It disperses its seed by wind.

 Cultivation and uses

 The blue funnel lily is among the first of the prairie flowers to bloom - emerging in February and flowering in March in North Central Texas.